Describe The Shape Of A Distribution

 Uniform Distribution

 A uniform distribution, also known as a rectangular distribution, is another type of symmetric distribution.
-However, unlike the normal distribution, it has a constant probability over a given interval.
-This means that all values within the interval are equally likely.
+Still, unlike the normal distribution, it has a constant probability over a given interval.
+Put another way, all values within the interval are equally likely It's one of those things that adds up.
+Which is the point..

 Key characteristics of a uniform distribution: